prabhatmyadbox/algolite/README.md

---help                Display this help message and exit --port <port>         The port to listen on (default: 9200) --path <path>         The path to use for the LevelDB store (Your project folder)
+--help                Display this help message and exit --port <port>         The port to listen on (default: 9200) --path <path>         The path to use for the LevelDB store (Your project folder) --replicas <path>     The path to JSON file containing the index replicas map
 ```

 Once running any algolia client can be used.